FindMySchool LogoFindMySchool

 The practical implication is that post-16 planning starts earlier than it might at an 11 to 18 school.
 Students who benefit from continuity through sixth form will need a clear plan by the autumn term of Year 11, and families should book open events early in the cycle.

 Year 7 admissions are coordinated by Kirklees Council rather than handled directly by the school.
-For the 2026 entry cycle, the local authority timeline indicates applications opened on 01 September 2025 and the on-time deadline was 31 October 2025, with offers released on national offer day, Monday 02 March 2026.
+For the 2027 entry cycle, the local authority timeline gives an on-time deadline of 31 October 2026, with offers released on national offer day, Monday 01 March 2027.

 In practice, families planning ahead should assume the same annual rhythm.
 Open evenings across Kirklees typically run early in the autumn term, with applications due by the end of October, then offers released at the start of March.
 The school’s own open evening page notes that the next date is not always confirmed far in advance, so it is sensible to check both the school and local authority listings during September.